Cosmological phase transitions: from perturbative particle physics to gravitational waves: First-order phase transitions

 The situation becomes more complicated if bubbles grow as subsonic deflagrations or hybrids, because reheating then occurs in front of the bubble walls.
 This results in a hydrodynamic obstruction \cite{Konstandin:2010dm} that affects both bubble nucleation and the growth of nearby bubbles in the reheated regions.
 A homogeneous nucleation rate equal to that far from bubble walls may become a poor approximation, particularly if the volume of shock fronts is significant.
 The growth of bubbles is hindered as they approach other shock fronts, because the pressure difference between phases typically decreases with temperature.
 The JMAK equation may then incorrectly model the progress of the transition in such cases.
 The reheating from slow bubble walls has been shown to significantly alter the temperature evolution and bubble wall velocity throughout the transition \cite{Heckler:1994uu, Megevand:2000da, Megevand:2017vtb}.
 This breaks two common assumptions used in simplifying the JMAK equation: a constant wall velocity, and a simple adiabatic time-temperature relation $\dv*{t}{T} = -T H(T)$.
 A recent approach to accounting for the thermal suppression of bubble nucleation is to determine an effective region where bubble nucleation is prevented, where the effective region is larger than the true vacuum volume \cite{Ajmi:2022nmq}.
 However, the bubble wall velocity was assumed to be constant throughout the transition.
 Reheating was intuitively found to reduce the bubble number density, and in turn increase the amplitude of the GWs.

 The local reheating around bubble walls eventually thermalizes. \footnote{This may not hold if the transition is completed by few large bubbles \cite{Guth:1982pn, Hawking:1982ga, Turner:1992tz}.} For slow bubble walls this reheating occurs during the transition, and in the limit of vanishing bubble wall velocity we can consider a uniform temperature throughout the Universe, regardless of the phase \cite{Heckler:1994uu}.
 In this case, the bubble nucleation rate is uniform but is still affected by the increased temperature (see \cref{eq:p_T}).
 This can result in a minimum in the bounce action $S(T(t))$, suggesting the nucleation rate is approximately Gaussian rather than exponential as is commonly assumed \cite{Megevand:2021llq}. \Refcite{Megevand:2017vtb} suggests that simultaneous nucleation is also a reasonable approximation in cases where the false vacuum reheats towards the critical temperature, because bubble nucleation is effectively switched off.
 We define the reheating temperature $\Treh$ to be the homogeneous temperature of the Universe \text{after} the transition completes.
 Determination of $\Treh$ is important for phenomenological predictions.
 For instance, $\Treh$ governs the extent of redshifting of GWs.
-It is typically determined by applying conservation of energy.
+Typically $\Treh$ is determined by applying conservation of energy, where the energy that goes into the phase transition is neglected since this should be negligible compared to the energy reheating the plasma.
 Here we list a few methods used to estimate $\Treh$.

 One method is to enforce that the initial energy of the bubble $E_0 = \rho_f(\Ttr) V_0$ is conserved \cite{Heckler:1994uu}. \Refcite{Heckler:1994uu} consider the case of a particularly slow deflagration where the fluid kinetic energy in the shock can be ignored due to negligible fluid velocity.
 The reheat temperature can then be determined by solving